rp203/CS-1400---Final-Project/README.md

 - After pressing `Enter` for hours drinking, program will output BAC and whether it is above or below legal limit.

 ## Features
-- Calculate BAC as a percentage.
+- **Calculation:** Uses Widmark's Formula to calculate BAC as a percentage.
-- Check whether BAC is above or below legal limit.
+- **Legal Limit Check:** Checks whether BAC is above or below legal limit.